LucasIME/Algorithms/README.md

-Repositorio para armazenar Algoritmos em C++ e Python
+Repository to store algorithms in C++ and Python